GodSpeeD-17/STM32F103C8T6_BareMetal/README.md

 ---
 ## ***Makefile Basic Commands***
-  - `make all`: Compiles all the .c files including "BareMetal" directory into a "Build" Directory
+  - `make all`: Compiles all the relevant files and generates the executable in a "Build" Directory
-  - `make clean`: Cleans all the extra intermediate files used for compiling including "BareMetal" Directory
+  - `make clean`: Removes the "Build" Directory
-  - `make flash`: Flashes Current Project's .bin file at Flash Address (0x080000000)
+  - `make flash`: Flashes .bin file at Flash Address (`0x080000000`)
   - `make erase_flash`: Erases the Flash Memory of Blue Pill Module
   - `make debug`: Creates the .json debug related files for Arm-Cortex Debug (VS Code) inside a .vscode directory
   - `make replace_makefiles`: Updates all Makefiles inside "Project" directory with current Makefile
+  - `make info`: Provides information about the connected STM32 device
+  - `make dependency`: Lists the relevant files required for compilation & stores it in `Build/dependency.mk` for dynamic dependency tracking
 ---